+Time and Date

+10:00 a.m.
+(Central Daylight Saving Time) on Wednesday, October 25, 2017

+Place

+Westar Energy, Inc. corporate headquarters located at 818 S. Kansas Avenue in Topeka, Kansas 66612

+Purpose

-Time and Date 10:00 a.m.
-(Central Daylight Saving Time) on Thursday, May 21, 2015 Place Shawnee Room at the Maner Conference Center Located at the southeast corner of 17^{th} Street and Western Avenue in Topeka, Kansas 66612 Purpose • To elect three Class I directors to serve for a term of three years To provide an advisory vote to approve named executive officer compensation • To ratify and confirm the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2015 • To conduct other business properly raised before the meeting and any adjournment or postponement of the meeting Record Date You may vote if you were a shareholder of record on March 23, 2015 Proxy Voting Your vote is important.
-You may vote in one of four ways: • via the Internet using instructions on the proxy card • by calling the toll-free number on the proxy card • by signing, dating and returning your proxy card in the enclosed envelope • in person by attending the annual meeting in person by attending the annual meeting
+- To elect three Class III directors to serve for a term of three years - To provide an advisory vote to approve named executive officer compensation - To provide an advisory vote on the frequency of advisory votes on executive compensation - To ratify and confirm the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2017 - · To conduct other business properly raised before the meeting and any adjournment or postponement of the meeting

+Record Date

+You may vote if you were a shareholder of record on September 11, 2017

+Proxy Voting

+Your vote is important.
+You may vote in one of four ways:

+- · via the Internet using instructions on the proxy card or notice - · by calling the toll-free number on the proxy card - by signing, dating and returning your proxy card in the enclosed envelope - · in person by attending the annual meeting